TERRYYYY/Akannames/README.md

 ## Description
--This project is to  show case the Ghanian names
+-This project is to  show case the Ghanian names.
+These "day names" have further meanings concerning the soul and character of the person.
+Middle names have considerably more variety and can refer to their birth order.

 ## Technologies used
 - HTML
 - CSS
 - Bootstrap
 - JAVASCRIPT

+## BDD
+ - This website will require a user to enter the day he\she was born and the year.
+ - The application will calculate the day of the week the user was born and output it.
+ - The user should choose the gender either male or female when you click on submit button in order to generate the Akan name

 ## Support & Contact
 - Incase of any Emergency you can contact 0741421079